michaelnordmeyer/jekyll-theme-mnc/README.md

 ### Enabling Excerpts on the Home Page

-To display post-excerpts on the Home Page, simply add the following to your `_config.yml`:
+To display post excerpts on the home page, simply add the following to your `_config.yml`:

 ```yaml
 show_excerpts: true